ROME - A WEEK IN THE ETERNAL CITY.

 Romans do it large.
 This city, says, ‘Everything you’ve heard is true.
 We do it bigger than anyone else.’

-The last time I visited the eternal city, was over 25 years’ ago.
+The last time I visited the Eternal City, was over 25 years’ ago.
 I was in a hotel watching the news as Princess Diana had died and had only faded memories of standing at the Colosseum, sirens and heavy traffic.

 It’s a sound that has endured.
 This city never lets you forget you are in Rome and that this is the real deal.